Nexstar Media Group buying Tegna in deal worth $6.2 billion

 Broadcast TV has been hit particularly hard by “cord-cutting,” with more and more households trading their cable or satellite subscriptions into content they can get via the internet.

+“The challenge has been recently of ‘cord cutters' — but the bigger concern is the ‘cord nevers,’ of people who grew up never watching television, or linear television,” said Hardart, noting that most consumers, particularly young people, have just about all the content they want on social media or their phone.

+Despite these shifting landscapes, experts like Yanich say the suggestion that tech players “could do what local journalism does simply doesn’t hold up," pointing to the difference in content and reach.
+Still, he notes that other broadcasters could soon follow Nexstar and Tegna's footsteps, consolidating the industry even further.

-The deal is expected to close by the second half of 2026.
-It still needs approval from Tegna shareholders.
+Nexstar's proposed purchase of Tegna is expected to close by the second half of 2026.
+Beyond the regulatory greenlight, it still needs approval from Tegna shareholders.

-Shares of Nexstar jumped 7.6% in premarket trading, and Tegna's rose 4.3%.